Why do I need to make an export declaration?

 The exporting country or the country of destination

-Means of Transport
+Means of transport

-Goods accompanying documents and goods movement certificate
+Accompanying documents and movement certificate

-The most important ones are:
+The most important of these are:

-The most frequently used are:
+The most commonly used are:

-- ATR: You enclose this certificate with goods that you trade directly between an EU member state and Turkey in free movement of goods.
+- ATR: You enclose this certificate with goods that you trade directly between an EU member state and Turkey in the free movement of goods.